-Activities include both reforestation and afforestation, as defined by the IPCC (2006), which refers to the establishment of trees on land that had previously been cleared of forest; the distinction depends on the time that the land has been cleared and other land uses. the costs and benefits of extractive activities versus protecting and restoring forests.
+Forests provide a multitude of ecosystem services that often go unrecognized and are therefore not included in evaluations of the costs and benefits of extractive activities versus protecting and restoring forests.
 The ongoing provision of the quantity and quality of all ecosystem services, including global climate regulation through the retention of carbon stocks, is directly linked to the integrity of forest ecosystems.
 However, as a finite resource, changes in the way forests are used may create trade-offs between the use of certain services, or enable opportunities for synergies.
 Hence, evaluations of climate mitigation strategies should include impacts on ecosystem integrity and adaptive capacity, and consequently the provision of all ecosystem services.